 Open for encounters

-The city is creating spaces of encounter and movement for its residents – which is also important in such a green city as Vienna, especially during the pandemic.
-Good weather brings the people outdoors; after all, movement and exercise – with the necessary distancing, of course – is and remains healthy.
-The many places in the public domain also serve as ideal (COVID-compliant) meeting points.
+The city is creating spaces of encounter and movement for its residents and visitors – which is also important in such a green city as Vienna, especially during the pandemic.
+Good weather brings the people outdoors; after all, movement and exercise is and remains healthy.
+The many places in the public domain also serve as ideal meeting points.

 Vienna has an amazing offering of parks and green spaces that are waiting to be discovered in almost every corner of the city.
-There are 990 urban parks currently open, including the wonderful Federal Gardens (Volksgarten, Burggarten, Augarten, Belvedere, Schönbrunn Palace Park).
+There are 990 urban parks and a number of wonderful Federal Gardens (Volksgarten, Burggarten, Augarten, Belvedere, Schönbrunn Palace Park).

 Green shopping areas

-Vienna also remains well supplied during the coronavirus pandemic – the Viennese markets remain open.
-As long as you follow the safety precautions (social distancing and wearing an FFP2 mask), you can take a convivial stroll through the markets and their adjacent neighborhoods.
+Vienna also remains well supplied during the coronavirus pandemic – also because of the Viennese markets.
 When it comes to markets, there's something for every taste.
 Overall, there are 26 Viennese markets with a total area of 90,000 square meters.
 At the Naschmarkt in the 6th district, the Karmelitermarkt in the 2nd district or the Brunnenmarkt in the 16th district, you're sure to find the ingredients for your favorite Viennese recipe.